mcmilk/7-Zip-zstd/README.md

 # README

 This is the Github Page of 7-Zip ZS with support of additional Codecs.

-for **zstd**, short for
-Zstandard, which is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level compression ratio.

-LZ4 and LZ5 compression with multithreading is also included.
 The library used therefore is located here: [Multithreading Library](https://github.com/mcmilk/zstdmt)

 You can install it in two ways:
 1. full setup with [ZStandard] additions within the GUI and an modified Explorer context menu
 2. just the codec plugin, which goes to your existing 7-Zip installation

+# Codec overview
+1. [Zstandard] is a real-time compression algorithm, providing high compression ratios.
+It offers a very wide range of compression / speed trade-off, while being backed by a very fast decoder.

+2. [Brotli] is a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
+It is similar in speed with deflate but offers more dense compression.

+3. [LZ4] is lossless compression algorithm, providing compression speed at 400 MB/s per core (0.16 Bytes/cycle).
+It features an extremely fast decoder, with speed in multiple GB/s per core (0.71 Bytes/cycle).
+A high compression derivative, called LZ4_HC, is available, trading customizable CPU time for compression ratio.

+4. [LZ5] is a modification of LZ4 which gives a better ratio at cost of slower compression and decompression.

+5. [Lizard] is an efficient compressor with very fast decompression.
+It achieves compression ratio that is comparable to zip/zlib and zstd/brotli (at low and medium compression levels) at decompression speed of 1000 MB/s and faster.

 ## 7-Zip ZStandard Edition (full setup, with GUI and Explorer integration)